kennethormandy/react-fittext/README.md

 ## `vertical`

-Add the `vertical` prop to scale vertically, rather than horiztonally (the default).
+Add the `vertical` prop to scale vertically, rather than horizontally (the default).

 ```jsx
 <div style={{ height: '75vh' }}>